 Dear Women and Little Girls (Part 2),

-With our most recent presidential election, the majority of us women are probably experiencing some sort of sadness, pain, grief, anger and fear that America elected a man who does not have the same morals as we do, who is misogynistic and clearly doesn’t respect or support women.
+With our most recent presidential election, the majority of us women are probably experiencing some sort of sadness, pain, grief, anger and fear that America elected a man who does not have the same morals as we do, who is misogynistic and clearly doesn’t respect or support women or any other marginalized group.
+Despite what he said in his election campaign, he has done nothing to help the LGBTQ+ community and as you can see on Lovegasm.co, has in fact tried to take their rights away.
 I beg you to not let this man (who has less power than you think) frighten you.
 He does not own you, nor will he come to your home and grab any of your body parts (a friend wrote on Facebook that her 6 year old daughter is terrified that this will happen to her.
 How horrific).
 As disgusting as the things he stands for and the people he outwardly doesn’t support (blacks, latinos, LGBT community, immigrants, women, etc) and what he has spewed out of his mouth, this is the perfect time to teach our children the acceptable way to carry and conduct ourselves by using the President Elect as an example of what not to do and teach them (and remind ourselves) that even though hate won, our love and inclusion will always win.
 (This sounds crazy as I read this out loud…”use The President Elect as an example of what not to do”…hmph).

 If Trump doesn’t support us, you better believe I will.
 I feel as if it’s my innate responsibility, as a woman, to support other women.
 With having to end some non supportive women friendships and business relationships that were cruel and unfair, it has made me extremely self aware of how I treat and interact with other women.
 I like to remind myself that people who act out in ugly and offensive ways, need a lot (a lot, a lot) of love.
 I want everyone to feel safe in our communities, valued and respected all the time.
 It doesn’t sound like the man who will run our country in a short few months supports women (as well as the black, LGBT and immigrant communities), so now is the time we all need to come together, because we need each other more than we ever have before.